 - What KPIs you should follow to make better business decisions?

-For example, if you’re a property manager, one of your goals could be maximizing your property’s yield.
-This means that you have to, among other things, minimize your property portfolio’s expenses.
-For doing so, you need to know what are your portfolio’s expenses per month, weekly and so on.
-Now, you can decide that one of the KPIs you’ll be following is e.g. OPEX every other week.
+For example, if you’re a property manager, one of your goals may be to maximize your property’s yield.
+So, among other things, you have to minimize your portfolio’s expenses.
+You will need to know your portfolio’s expenses per week, month, and so on.
+So, you decide to track the OPEX every other week.

 According to some sources, it is claimed that brain processes visual information 60 000 times faster than text.
 Most of the information transmitted to the brain is – you guessed – in visual form.